 The Collective

-The recording equipment detected a massive surge in the relay chamber's electromagnetic output beginning on Day 17 — the same day the agents arrived.
-The agents reported this surge to Collective command but were ordered to remain concealed and continue recording.
+The recording equipment detected a massive surge in the relay chamber's electromagnetic output beginning on Day 17.
 On Day 19, the surge intensified beyond safe levels.
 The agents attempted to warn both factions and were fired upon.
 The violence triggered additional electromagnetic escalation from the Cathedral itself.
+Neither the Faithful nor the NCC were paying attention to what the room was doing.

 "We were the only ones paying attention to what the Cathedral was actually doing.
 Both sides were too focused on each other to notice the room was screaming."